Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \subsubsection{Search Strategy}

-We conducted our database search in July 2025.
+We conducted our database search in November 2025.
 We searched seven databases that are well-known in the fields of HCI and social media research.
-We began with six that were used in another recent HCI literature review of social media research~\cite{zhangWhatWeMean2023}: ACM Digital Library, IEEE Xplore, SAGE Journals, ScienceDirect (Elsevier), Taylor \& Francis Online (Tandfonline), Emerald Insight.
-We additionally searched arXiv in order to also include preprints, which are common in these fields.

-We searched the full-text, title, abstract, and metadata of articles using the following case-insensitive query string, and limit our results to articles published in 2021 or later: \begin{quote}
+We began with six that were used in another recent HCI literature review of social media research~\cite{zhangWhatWeMean2023}: ACM Digital Library, IEEE Xplore, SAGE Journals, ScienceDirect (Elsevier), Taylor \& Francis Online (Tandfonline), and Emerald Insight.
+We additionally searched arXiv in order to include preprints, which are common in these fields.
+We searched the full-text, title, abstract, and metadata of articles using the following case-insensitive query string, and limited our results to articles published in 2021 or later: \begin{quote}